advancedresearch/advancedresearch.github.io/blog/2020-08-20-improving-brute-force-theorem-proving.md

 [Type Theory](https://en.wikipedia.org/wiki/Type_theory) is the foundation of many general purpose programming languages.
 It is also the foundation for formal checking of theorems in pure mathematics, e.g. [Homotopy Type Theory](https://en.wikipedia.org/wiki/Homotopy_type_theory).

-However, Propositional Calculus is too unrestricted to model Type Theory very well.
+However, Propositional Calculus is to unrestricted to model Type Theory very well.

 ### Dependent Types